About Don Stuart

 More about Don

 Don Stuart helps groups use advocacy and political action to secure public policies that assure a healthy, sustainable environment while also enhancing economic prosperity for natural resource businesses in agriculture and fisheries.

 A few accomplishments:

-- Purchased development rights: Provided targeted education and advocacy to gain the agriculture industry support that led to creation of a statewide purchase of development rights program for Washington State farmland.
+- Purchased development rights: Provided targeted education and advocacy to gain the agriculture industry support and then lobbied for legislation that led to creation of a statewide purchase of development rights program for Washington State farmland.